 Roller derby leagues rely on hundreds of officials.
 In order to ensure that WFTDA sanctioned bouts and tournaments are staffed by the most qualified and capable officials, the WFTDA created a process of evaluation and certification.
 As the WFTDA grows in both size and national prominence, it is critical to recognize those officials who exhibit the best ability, implementation of the rules, fairness, and consistency across the board.
 When a bout is staffed by WFTDA certified officials, those teams know they’re getting the best.

 Official hand signals for communication of penalties and directions between referees and skaters.
-Last update January 2013.
+Last updated January 2015.

 Effective for all WFTDA-sponsored tournaments.

 WFTDA Officials Dress CodePDF File — 132 KB

 Officiating Skills Assessment Jammer RefereePDF File — 169 KB Officiating Skills Assessment Inside Pack RefereePDF File — 184 KB Officiating Skills Assessment Outside Pack RefereePDF File — 167 KB Officiating Skills Assessment Score and TimingPDF File — 167 KB Officiating Skills Assessment Penalty ManagementPDF File — 182 KB Officiating Skills Assessment Penalty TrackingPDF File — 181 KB

 Officiating Skills Assessment Form: RefereePDF File — 1.2 MB Officiating Skills Assessment Form: Score and TimingPDF File — 1.2 MB Officiating Skills Assessment Form: Penalty ManagementPDF File — 1.2 MB Officiating Skills Assessment Form: Penalty TrackingPDF File — 1.2 MB